G-Core/gcore-videoplayer-js/packages/player/docs/api/player.seektime.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-`PLUGIN` that adds a seek time indicator to the media control UI.
+`PLUGIN` that adds a seek time indicator when the mouse pointer is over the seek bar.

 **Signature:**